deecoder1/predictive-maintenance-system/README.md

 ## Model results
 Trained 4 different models.
-Results summarised below
+Results summarised below.
+A 65% accuracy is reasonable for real-world predictive maintenance due to sensor noise, data imbalance, and complex engine dynamics.
+Despite not being perfect, it still provides valuable insights, enabling proactive maintenance and reducing unplanned downtime.
+Given the challenges of real-world data, this level of accuracy can effectively support decision-making and improve operational efficiency. 🚀

 ![predictive_maintainance_results](imgs/predictive_maintainance_results.jpg)